nicklepickle/fe-compare/README.md

 to write yourself but also means a more complex dependency graph and a larger build size.
 In contrast Svelte (true to its name) has an impressivley small node_modules directory and dependency list in general.
 Solid also gets a nod here.
-HTMX has deceptively minimal dependencies because if offloads all dynamic rendering to the server.
+HTMX has deceptively minimal dependencies because it offloads all dynamic rendering to the server.
 If you are already using SSR with e.g. PHP, cshtml, jsp, etc. then this is a non-issue but if you need to evaluate SSR solutions then this could add a fairly significant dependency.

-#### Developer methodology
-My methodology during development of these test projects was to start each project using vite create, try to implement the requirements using the official docs, rely on tutorials when I had questions and then falling back on Copilot when all else failed.
-Once the projects were created, tested and working, I took a second pass to improve consistency.

 ### Developer experience